Playback issues? Watch this video in your browser.

 If you still prefer to pay by mail, please ensure you are mailing your rent EARLY to allow three to five business days for delivery and processing.
 When you receive your monthly rent statement each month, just tear off the remittance slip and place it in the enclosed envelope with your check or money order made out to “New York City Housing Authority.”

 The remittance slip already has the payment address.
-Please write your NYCHA account number on the front of your check or money order, and remember to put a stamp on the envelope.
+Please write your NYCHA account number on the front of your check or money order and remember to put a stamp on the envelope.
 Please do not mail cash to NYCHA.

-You can pay your rent by calling NYCHA’s Phone Payment System at 1-877-481-9947.
-Payments made before 5:00 PM EST will be credited the same day.
+You can pay your rent by calling NYCHA’s Phone Payment System at 833-894-0899 (833-894-0971 for commercial customers).
+Payments made before 5 PM EST will be credited the same day.

 Residents can make monthly rent payments at one of the bank branches listed below for a fee.
-If your bank is listed below, click to view more details.

 Bank | Location |